 It is available through FamilySearch, RootsWeb, Ancestry, Heritage Quest and others.
 Looking back through my research, I have used versions from the LDS Church, Automated Archives and GenRef.
 I have two versions from the mid 1990s, both CD rom collections.
 Then RootsWeb put it up on the web, interactive and the rest is history.
 It is a research mainstay, I check it constantly for questions involving births from 1870s forward.
 One of the simplest features is to check to see where a certain surname is situated geographically, this can be done by state, county, town and down to specific zip codes.
-Keep in mind that zip codes were invented to make delivering mail faster and easier, not to help genealogists, and over the decades some have changed a lot.
-On the other hand, some have remained the same.
+Zip codes were invented to make delivering mail faster and easier, not to help genealogists, and over the decades some have changed.
+On the other hand, many have remained the same.

 It’s an index, not a source.
-I use it so often, it may as well be a source.
-Because it is an index, it has built in all the inherent problems of an index, missing entries, typos, handwriting analysis issues ie illegibility, how to deal with suffixes, ie Jr., Sr., vs. I, II, III with or without commas, computerization issues, how to deal with long surnames, where to truncate names, hyphenated names, Spanish surnames and their truncation issues, Dutch, French, Italian, Irish, Scottish names with prefixes of Van, Vander, Mc, Mac, De, Da, De La, D’and O’, the spaces, apostrophes all create variants for computerized searching.
+Because it is an index, it has built-in all the inherent problems of an index, missing entries, typos, handwriting analysis issues ie illegibility, how to deal with suffixes, i.e. Jr., Sr., vs. I, II, III with or without commas, computerization issues, how to deal with long surnames, where to truncate names, hyphenated names, Spanish surnames and their truncation issues, Dutch, French, Italian, Irish, Scottish names with prefixes of Van, Vander, Mc, Mac, De, Da, De La, D’and O’, the spaces, apostrophes all create variants for computerized searching.
 Then there are people who use their middle name instead of their first name, Loyd Burns aka B. Loyd Burns, aka Bruce Loyd Burns might be very hard to find if you don’t know Loyd isn’t his first name.
 Then there is the helpful bureaucrat along the way who “fixed” Loyd’s name to Lloyd.
-I think it is possible that some of the death dates are really update batch dates or when the benefits stopped dates, so sometimes April 1 and April 15th or 16th might be dates to search for the last days of March or the first half of April.
-And that doesn’t cover the possibilities of spelling Eisenhower any of ten different ways up to and including Icenhauer.
+Some of the death dates are really update batch dates or “when the benefits stopped” dates, so sometimes April 1 and April 15th or 16th might be dates to search for the last days of March or the first half of April.
+That doesn’t cover the possibilities of spelling Eisenhower any of ten different ways up to and including Icenhauer.

-Some web sites including rootsweb and ancestry have a link to print a letter requesting the ss5 application form for $27 through the FOIA.
-I have written two of my own letters to obtain this information, but the price point is too high.
+Some web sites including Rootsweb and Ancestry have a link to print a letter requesting the ss5 application form for $27 through the FOIA (Freedom of Information Act).
+I have written two letters to obtain this information, but the price point is generally too high.
 Death certificates from some states are less, then again some states don’t consider death certificates public records.
 The advantage to SS5 is that is places the subject in a time and place in his or her own writing about parentage and birth, though nowadays the form is generally filled out by a parent at the birth of a child.
-Some of the informants on death certificates really knew very little.
-Note to the federal government deficit team, if the price of this FOIA request, was five or ten dollars a person, I might use it a lot more and I expect other researchers feel the same.
+Some informants on death certificates really knew very little.
+NOTE to the federal government deficit team: if the price of this FOIA request, was five or ten dollars a person, I might use it more and I expect other researchers feel the same.
 At $27, I save it for brick wall research, when other less expensive options fail.